An academic adviser is usually available on a walk-in basis.

 Any office hours changes are posted on the door of W022 Lago (or white board).

-The first level of advising is the Central Advising Office (W022 Lago; 515-294-1642; email@example.com) staffed by the academic adviser and graduate assistants.
+The first level of advising is the Central Advising Office (W022 Lago; 515-294-1642; email@example.com) staffed by the academic advisers.
 The academic advisers handle the "technical" details which include course requirements, determining the accuracy of academic records, reviewing course selections, and describing various procedures.

 The advisers include: